decred/dcrdex/docs/wiki/Troubleshooting-Problems.md

 ## Rescanning

 >[!NOTE]
-> This section of the is only applicable to Decred, Bitcoin and Litecoin wallets.
+> This section is only applicable to Decred, Bitcoin and Litecoin wallets.

 In rare circumstances, your wallet may need to rescan the blockchain for missed transactions.
 This is a process that can take several hours, depending on the number of transactions in the wallet.